Globus Medical (GMED)

 Keith Pfeil, President and Chief Executive Officer

-Keith Pfeil was appointed President and Chief Executive Officer of Globus Medical in July 2025.
-He joined Globus Medical as Chief Financial Officer in August 2019, and in 2024, he was promoted to Executive Vice President, Chief Operating Officer, and Chief Financial Officer.
-Before his tenure at Globus Medical, Mr. Pfeil spent over 15 years at CSS Industries, Inc., a publicly traded consumer products company, where his last role was Executive Vice President and Chief Financial Officer.
-He also has experience with Ernst & Young and KPMG.
-Mr. Pfeil played a key role in leading the company's acquisition of NuVasive and served on the Executive Steering Committee for its integration.
-He earned a bachelor's degree in accounting from Elizabethtown College and an executive MBA from Saint Joseph's University.
+Keith Pfeil has served as President and Chief Executive Officer of Globus Medical since July 2025.
+He joined Globus as Chief Financial Officer in August 2019, and in 2024, he was named Executive Vice President, Chief Operating Officer, and Chief Financial Officer.
+Prior to joining Globus, Mr. Pfeil spent approximately 16 years at CSS Industries, Inc., a publicly traded consumer products company, where he most recently served as Executive Vice President and Chief Financial Officer.

 Kyle Kline, Senior Vice President and Chief Financial Officer